ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-dataloader-instrumentation/README.md

-You can use the `DataFetchingEnvironment` which is passed to each `DataFetcher` and invoke the `getDataLoaderFromContext(dataLoaderName)` method which will access to the `KotlinDataLoaderRegistry` in the `GraphQLContext` and provide the `DataLaoder` that you specified as `dataLoaderName` argument.
+You can use the `DataFetchingEnvironment` which is passed to each `DataFetcher` and invoke the `getDataLoaderFromContext(dataLoaderName)` method which will access to the `KotlinDataLoaderRegistry` in the `GraphQLContext` and provide the `DataLoader` that you specified as `dataLoaderName` argument.

 ```kotlin
 class AstronautService {